Narimanz/Traffic-sign-classifier/README.md

-## 3、Train, Validate and Test the Model
+## 3. Train, Validate and Test the Model

 ### Train mode parameters